Chapter 30 : A 'Friendly' Jinx

 “I thought so,” Scorpius said, and she snapped back to him.
 He didn’t look very happy.

-“No,” she said quickly, and then remembered what the question had been.
+“No,” she said quickly, and then remembered how the question had been phrased.
 “I mean, yes.
 I mean - yes, I would, I was just thinking about my father.
 He didn’t like your father very much.”

 She stopped walking as they passed a tree.
 They were nearing the castle, and despite her hunger, she wasn’t ready to end the conversation.
 He turned to look at her, and she frowned.
 “Well, what would your father say about you going out with me?”